By All-Temp Heating & Cooling

 When the weather turns cold and you start up your furnace for the first time in the year, you may notice a burning smell in the air as the machine wakes up.

-This burning smell is the result of settled dust and dirt burning off inside the parts on your system.
+This burning smell is the result of settled dust and dirt burning off inside the parts on your system, however there are other causes that result in that burning smell.
 Apart from a potential fire hazard, that kind of dust buildup is an indicator of how much your system can stray from peak performance while it sits dormant and unused in the summer.